Back

 The most important monetization metrics are the following.

-• Paying users — the amount of unique users who have made at least one transaction during a set period of time.
+- Paying users — the number of unique users who have made at least one transaction during a set period of time.

-• Average revenue per paying user (ARPPU) — total app revenue by the amount of paying users over a period of time.
+- Average revenue per paying user (ARPPU) — total app revenue, divided by the number of paying users over a period of time.

 You can choose the most relevant metrics for your app or track all of them.
 The measurement results and users’ feedback can be a guideline for the future improvements of your application.

 Now, when you’ve read our step-by-step guide, you probably realize what to do if you have an idea for an app.
-Of course, creating a mobile app isn’t a simple matter.
-But in case you need help — at Purrweb we are a well versed team of more than 190 highly motivated IT-specialists and we are ready to simplify the process for you: we can evaluate your idea, design your app interface, develop, deploy the application and add extra features for your app if you need them.
-So, don’t hesitate and go for it — we can’t wait to make your app come true!
+Of course, creating a successful app isn’t a simple matter.
+But in case you need help — at Purrweb we are a well versed team of more than 190 highly motivated IT-specialists and we are ready to simplify the process for you.
+We can evaluate your idea, design your app interface, develop, deploy the application and add extra features for your app if you need them.
+So don’t hesitate, we can’t wait to make your app come true!